Saturday, August 30, 2025

 "Arrival at Timbuktu," Travels and Discoveries in North and Central Africa by Henrich Barth, 1855 / zoom (color added)

-how those economies worked.
+grasp how they worked.

 * * *